Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/tutorials/options/Options.md

   "plan_name": "2023 Stock Incentive Plan",
   "board_approval_date": "2022-12-31",
   "initial_shares_reserved": "10000000.00",
+  "cancellation_behavior": "RETURN_TO_POOL",
   "stock_class_id": "e1d930f7-592d-4414-a3ab-a78fe4b932d1",
   "comments": [
     "Using new form of SOP released by Firm Y's benefits & comp team on 10/10/2021."
   ]
 }
 ```

+You'll notice you must also set the default behavior for what happens to shares reserved for a Plan Security issued under this Stock Plan if the Plan Security is cancelled.
+The `cancellation_behavior` field of the plan object takes a `StockPlanCancellationBehaviorType` enumeration.
+The enum gives you three options:

+1. `RETURN_TO_POOL` - Shares return to the pool.
+2. `CAPITAL_STOCK` - Shares are held by company as capital stock.
+3. `RETIRE` - Shares are retired entirely.

 ## Create a Vesting Schedule